Canon 30D vs 7D

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Canon 30D or the Canon 7D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More affordable: Was introduced into a lower priced segment (18 percent cheaper at launch).